History of the RCM

 The RCM’s buildings, facilities and location are the envy of the world.
-The RCM is situated directly opposite the Royal Albert Hall in South Kensington, the home of science, arts and inspiration.
-Our iconic building, our concert hall, opera theatre, studios, library and museum all provide inspiration for RCM students.
+The RCM is situated in South Kensington, the home of science, arts and inspiration, directly opposite the Royal Albert Hall .
+Our iconic building, our concert hall, Britten Theatre, studios, library and RCM Collections all provide inspiration for RCM students.